 SLOPE INDICATORS - Slope indicators are required on Versalift units and supplied by Time Manufacturing Co.
 Slope indicators shall be installed to indicate the level of rotation bearing relative to the ground.

-MANUALS - Two Operator's Manuals and two Service Manuals, one Manual of Responsibilities and one EMI Safety Manual are included with each aerial lift.
+MANUALS - Two Operator's Manuals and two Service Manuals, one Manual of Responsibilities, and one EMI Safety Manual are included.